deepaksisodiya/deepaksisodiya/README.md

 ### Hey 👋🏽, I'm Deepak!

 - I am a JavaScript Developer from Pune India
-- Currently working on Vue 3
+- Currently working on React and Redux
 - Apart from work I like watching movies, fitness, cooking, reading and spending time with family
 - You can reach me at deepak.sisodiya@gmail.com